CodeItQuick/CodeItQuick.github.io/_drafts/2026-06-04-Story-Splitting-A-Practical-Look.md

 # Introduction

 The first article in this series was an "explain like I'm 5" explanation of story splitting.
 We are now going to attempt a much more mature version of the same article.
-Instead of critiquing restaurant's, we will run through an authentication example.
-The general task is to complete authentication for our e-commerce website.
+The niave approach to story-splitting is thinking of it as a quick thing we can do in a meeting, that takes maybe 5 minutes tops.
+Split this story, and *poof* the story is split.
+The reality is significantly different to have good splits of stories.
+You have to understand the current codebase, current patterns, and used paradigms within your team.
+Then, have a meeting that looks a lot more like a design meeting to come to an understanding of what the code should look like.
+Finally, splitting according to an acronym like SPIDR is possible.

 # Begin by Reframing Authentication with SPIDR

-We are going to start with attempting SPIDR kind of blindly in our first attempt.
-We come up with the list of:
+For our old authentication example, we are going to start with attempting SPIDR kind of blindly in our first attempt.
+We want to write out our epic for the entire authentication flow.
+After some homework (or maybe just asking chatgpt for a list properly) we come up with the below list:

 | SPIDR     | Story title                                           | Blocked by                  |
 | --------- | ----------------------------------------------------- | --------------------------- |